Management Groups

 Create Direct-based Management Groups from a file

-1. Create a folder which will contain text files to create Management Groups.
+1. Create a folder that will contain text files to create Management Groups.
 This is the FolderPath passed as a parameter in the PowerShell script.

-• Enter Management Group Description in first line.
+• Enter a description of the Management Group in the first line.

-• Enter one or more Device FQDN from second line onwards, one device per line.
+• Enter one or more Device FQDN from the second line onwards, one device per line.

 Copy